The Human Health and Performance Risks for Space Exploration Missions book,

 level of risk to crew health and performance during some phases of the mission.
 Continued research or technology

 development is expected to improve capabilities or substantiate crew health standards.

 The scientific, operational and clinical evidence for the risk and current available mitigation and countermeasure

 capabilities demonstrate that the Agency can likely meet existing standards for maintaining crew health and

 performance during some, but not all phases of the mission.
 Additional research or technology development may

 further improve the risk research rating to achieve a Controlled rating.

-Rating: Unacceptable (U) - Red
+Rating: Uncontrolled (U) - Red

 architecture (with assumptions on DRM-specific vehicle design and operations constraints) will not provide the